LandonSchropp/dotfiles/readme.md

 ## Fish

 [Fish]() is an awesome shell with a ton of useful features baked in out of the box.
-Many of the plugins required for Z Shell just work with Fish.

-First, install Fish and set it to the default shell.
+To get up and running, install Fish and set it to the default shell.

 ``` sh
 brew install fish